justnonamenoname/lt/readme.md

 2) Distances and other particles between entangled particles would result in voids between points in the visual image
 3) There would be noticeable steps the size of the minimum pixel size, which would lead to noticeable steps when moving the image
 4) Pain in the arm can have a free 3D location depending on the position of the arm, different parts of the generator would be required for 1 place of the arm when it moves
-5) The lifeticle would need to be held at an angle to qualia space to match the qualia coordinates
+5) The lt would need to be held at an angle to qualia space to match the qualia coordinates

 Means that the qualia coordinate is specified by a parameter, and the generator shape can be arbitrary, not corresponding to the qualia coordinates.
 Due to the simultaneity of frames, the number of particles participating in the generation of the quantum state must be no less than the number of qualia units.